xAIdrian/TextNow-Structured-Logging/README.md

 The app user's debug logs are stored in the device in the form of a database or a file.
 All the operations are performed in the device’s native layer.
 The stored logs are processed and split into chunks of predetermined size.
 The chunks of logs are sent to the server periodically.
 The chunks are deleted from the device once they are successfully transmitted to the server.

+We can create the optimal solution by taking a hybrid approach and incorporating both volume based and selective logging.

 ### Implementation Objectives

+Volume Logging – Input focused: Log all the sources, and let the analysts sort it out.

 Logger sends data to a file, which we can then archive, parse, or otherwise use to match the needs that we have for that data.
 The files will be managed with an LRU cache wrapping Android's file management system where we will be storing the logs.
 With set conditions, likely app start, the cache conditions will be checked asynchrnonously and any "stale" logs removed.